ajayaadhikari/Leafage/README.md

 # Leafage

 Leafage is a library to extract explanations for the predictions of black-box machine learning methods.
-LEAFaGE stands for Local Example And Feature-based model-Agnostic Explanation.
+LEAFAGE stands for Local Example And Feature-based model-AGnostic Explanation.

 An example of the usage of the library is shown in Usage.ipynb.